fiatconnect/specification/fiatconnect-api.md

 ####  8.3.2.4. `IBANNumber`

 `IBANNumber` is a representation of a bank account that is agnostic to the user's home country.
-The most important field is the `iban`, which stands for International Bank Account Number.
-More info on [Wikipedia](https://en.wikipedia.org/wiki/International_Bank_Account_Number) and [World First](https://www.worldfirst.com/uk/help-support/what-is-an-iban-number/).
+The primary identifying field is `iban`, which represents an
+[International Bank Account Number](https://en.wikipedia.org/wiki/International_Bank_Account_Number).
+See [here](https://www.worldfirst.com/uk/help-support/what-is-an-iban-number/) for more context.

 ```
 {